Can an empty chair make you a better speaker?

-At the Passover Seder, Jewish people everywhere leave an empty chair at the table and pour a glass of wine for the prophet Elijah, in case he should happen to stop by.
+At the Passover Seder, Jewish people around the world leave an empty chair at the table and pour a glass of wine for the prophet Elijah, in case he should happen to stop by.
 The modern personal development movement echoes this gesture by inviting us to “make space in our lives” for abundance, love, work…whatever our goals may be.
 After all, when Elijah—or abundance—shows up, you want to have a comfy place for them to settle in and stay a while.
-[Note: I was going to throw in a link for the personal development angle, but when I Googled “make space for abundance,” there were just too many to choose from.]

 I often advise my coaching clients that when they sit down to write a speech, they should imagine themselves not speaking to an entire audience, but having a conversation with one colleague.
 (And make sure it’s a colleague you like.)

 But I think I’m going to add the Bezos twist from now on: Keep an empty chair in the room when you’re writing.

 As you have that conversation with your imaginary colleague—or, even better, as you go over what you’ve written and edit that conversation—let the chair remind you of how your words affect your audience.
 After all, without an audience, no one would need you to give a speech.
 Right?